Categories

 2. Write “stomach” on each paper cup.

 3. Give each student a “stomach” and one of the 6 “beaks”.
-You can have each student use just one beak, then share answers with students who used other beaks afterwards.
+You can have each student use just one beak, then share answers with students who used other beaks afterward.
 Or, if you have a small group (and lots of time), you may wish to have each student try out each beak.

 Lab Activity